-3.6.1 Amber96 Force Field
+3.6.1 Amber Force Fields

-Only one force field type is available from the Zephyr interface, Amber 96.
+Only Amber force fields (Amber96, Amber99sb, Amber03) are available from the Zephyr interface.
 Use of other force fields may be possible from the command line (see Chapter 5), and may require different conventions for the naming of atom and residue types.